SuryaKarmakar/MongoDB-Database/README.md

 # MongoDB

 - mongodb does not use json but bson on which stands for binary json for storing data in your database.
-- mongodb supports multiple storage engines but wired tiger is the default one is a high performant one is a really good storage engine, also we can switch the storage engine if we want to
+- mongodb supports multiple storage engines but wired tiger is the default one is a high performant one is a really good storage engine, also we can switch the storage engine if we want to.

 ```
 show dbs